 Does contents insurance offer protection from water damage?

 One of the most common perils that lead to a policyholder filing a claim—whether a homeowner or a renter—is water damage.
 Any average contents insurance policy should protect you from these events, but there are limits you should be aware of.
 Primarily, the incident that caused the damage or loss would have had to have been “sudden and accidental”.
 If the seal on your dishwasher or the hose leading to your washing machine suddenly breaks, you’ll be covered.
-If, on the other hand, you’ve been ignoring a slow leak for months, or your toilet overflowed due to your own negligence, you won’t receive coverage.
+If, on the other hand, you’ve been ignoring a slow leak for months, or your toilet overflowed due to your negligence, you won’t receive coverage.

 For renters or condo owners, it can be a bit more complicated.
 If you live in an apartment or condominium and your upstairs neighbour overflows their bathtub, you may suffer damage to your contents through no fault of your own.
 Generally, if it’s a large enough loss, your insurance company will go after the upstairs neighbour’s insurance for being liable for the damages.